lawmurray/Birch/DOCS.md

 | ------------ | ------------ |
 | `?` Query    | `!` Get      |

-See below for the behaviour of these operators.

 ### Overloading

-The action of standard operators is defined by overloads in Birch code, declared using the `operator` statement.
+The action of standard operators is defined by overloads, declared using the `operator` statement.

-The precedence of operators is always the same.
-It cannot be manipulated by Birch code.

 Only the standard operators may be overloaded.
 All other operators have in-built behaviour as described above.

-It is still possible to manipulate the behaviour of some operators that cannot be overloaded.
-For example, the behaviour of the assignment operator `<-` can be manipulated by declaring assignments and conversions in class declarations, as described below.
+> **Note** It is still possible to manipulate the behaviour of some operators that cannot be overloaded.
+For example, the behaviour of the assignment operator `<-` can be manipulated by declaring assignments and conversions in class declarations.

-A binary operator `+` with two operands (of type `A` and `B`) and return type `C` is overloaded as follows:
+A binary operator `+` with two operands `a:A` and `b:B`, and return type `C`, is declared as:

-    operator a:A + b:B -> C {
+    operator (a:A + b:B) -> C {
       c:C;
-      ...
+      // ...
       return c;
     }

 Any of the standard binary operators may be used in place of `+`.

-A unary operator `+` with one operand (of type `A`) and return type `C` is declared as follows:
+A unary operator `+` with one operand `a:A`, and return type `C`, is declared as:

-    operator +a:A -> C {
+    operator (+a:A) -> C {
       c:C;
-      ...
+      // ...
       return c;
     }